it-at-m/eappointment/README.md

 ## Usage

 The idea of this tool is based on implementing a slim framework in a way that the route bindings can be adjusted at any time without having to change the module.
+This repo should be integrated into your project via composer and initialized in the bootstrap.php of your project.

 A global class `\App` is configured, which can be used to access a Slim instance.